jschreuder/Middle/README.rst

 for which the default implementation can can be either replaced or decorated.
 The implementations can be atomic in nature: just performing one task.
 Composing complex capabilities by choosing which simple middlewares you decorate or add to the stack.
-Also every component is NIH; PSR-1, PSR-2, PSR-3, PSR-4, PSR-7 and forward compatible with PSR-15 & PSR-17 through HTTP-Interop; aimed at PHP 7.1.
+Also every component is NIH; PSR-1, PSR-2, PSR-3, PSR-4, PSR-7, PSR-15 and PSR-17; aimed at PHP 7.1.

 Check out the `Middle skeleton <https://github.com/jschreuder/Middle-skeleton>`_ application to get an example setup running quickly.